 Ethan was our first mature age intern in 2015 and has continued on with us in full-time employment.
 His mature and calm nature are perfect for coming alongside young people and helping them achieve.
 Ethan has completed his Certificate III in Outdoor Recreation and has a big future in this industry.

 Emma joined us in January 2016.
-She has natural gifts in engaging with and teaching others and is currently studying a Certificate IV in Outdoor Recreation.
+She has natural gifts in engaging with and teaching others and has completed her Certificate IV in Outdoor Recreation.
 She continues to exceed all expectations and is a wonderful addition to the Emu Gully team.

 Anita also joined us in January 2016 as an Emu Gully intern.
 She is full of spirit with a heart to learn and positively impact other lives.
-She is currently studying a Certificate III in Outdoor Recreation and is developing beautifully into an insightful and endearing facilitator.
+She has completed her Certificate III in Outdoor Recreation and is developing beautifully into an insightful and endearing facilitator.
 We appreciate her sweetness and compassion for others.

 Cole began his employment at Emu Gully in Facilities, but has evolved into a well-rounded and talented individual who now facilitates our camps.
 We are lucky to have him.
 Cole is incredibly enthusiastic and loves connecting with and making a positive difference in the lives of young people.
 Cole has completed his Certificate IV in Outdoor Recreation.

 Adam is our Catering Manager and has been part of the Emu Gully family since 2006.
 Adam is in charge of all aspects of catering from food ordering to meal delivery, as well as managing the other catering staff.
 Adam has trained under various chefs in Toowoomba and has a Certificate III in Commercial Cookery.
 He consistently delivers meals of the highest standard to all our guests.
 Adam has a heart to serve and always goes the extra mile to cater for a very diverse range of needs.